EazyReal/EazyNoGo/README.md

 practice MCTS+RAVE implementation with nogo using GoGUI and GTP2 protocol

+structure:
+/EazyNoGo is for eazynogo program
+/HaHaNoGo is for hahanogo program, cloned from reference /Results is for saving game .sgf and .dat /Instructions is for reading
+/gogui-1.4.9 is for gogui-gtp command

 usage:
 gogui-1.4.9/bin/gogui-twogtp
 gogui-twogtp -black "python3 xxx.py xxx xxx" -white "./HaHaNoGo xxx" -size 9 -auto -games 1000 -sgffile results